jakesorce/clubhouse_ruby/README.md

 ## Version

-The current version of the clubhouse_ruby gem supports the current version of the API, version 2.
-If you want something that definitely works with v1, use version 0.2.0 of clubhouse_ruby.
+The current version of the clubhouse_ruby gem supports the current version of the API, version 3.

+If you want something that definitely works with:

+* v1, use version 0.2.0 of clubhouse_ruby
+* v2, use version 0.3.0 of clubhouse_ruby

 ## Development